hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 That implies there must be at least two identifiable public keys accessed using the DIDDoc - one for Application Layer messages and one for transmitting Transport Layer messages to the DID endpoint - by definition the Domain Endpoint.
 In theory, an implementation could use a single public key for both, but that would expose that the same Agent is both the endpoint and processing the message.

 This further implies there is at least one endpoint that is specifically designated in an interoperable way in the DIDDoc as being the Domain Endpoint for the DID.
-This convention is necessary to meet the core requirement of "receiver anonymity".
+This convention is necessary to meet the core requirement of "receiver encapsulation".

 ### Transport DIDs (TDIDs) Known Within a Domain

-> The term "Transport DID" (TDID) is introduced to mean the physical address and public encryption key for the transport of messages to an Agent.
-This is to differentiate the DIDs used solely for transport from the DIDs used for Application Layer Communications.
+> The term "Transport DID" (TDID) is introduced to mean the address, physical endpoint and public encryption key for the **transport of messages to an Agent**.
+This is to differentiate the DIDs used solely for transport (which EVERY Agent must have) from the DIDs used for Application Layer Communications - public and pairwise DIDs.
+Public or pairwise DIDs that are shared between Identities have as their endpoint the **Domain Endpoint** - which is the TDID of a specific Agent - (usually) the Agency.
+When routing a message from an arbitrary Edge Agent to a known Cloud Agent, the Edge Agent must know the TDID of the Cloud Agent, and that is NOT part of a public or pairwise DID.

 Within a domain, the TDIDs of Agents are known to other Agents with whom they need to communicate.
 How this information is created and shared is up to the implementation of the Agents within a domain.